turingschool/backend-curriculum-site/module2/lessons/models_migrations_databases.md

 *In the console*:

 Create a director.
 Create a movie.

+Did you get an error?
+Maybe `NameError: uninitialized constant Director`?
+Why are we getting this error?
+What do we need to do to fix this error?
+Hop out of the console and fix the error.

+Hop back into the console:
 What are different ways to associate movies with directors?

 ## Many-to-Many: Movies and Actors?